shauryr/ACL-anthology-corpus/README.md

 The goal is to keep this repo updated and provide a comprehensive repository of the full ACL collection.

-This repository provides -
+This repository provides data for `80,015` ACL articles -
-1. 📖 All PDFs in ACL anthology -  `80,015`  : **size 45G** : [download here](https://drive.google.com/file/d/1OGHyJrkaVpbrdbmxsDotG-tI3LiKyxuC/view?usp=sharing)
+1. 📖 All PDFs in ACL anthology -  : **size 45G** : [download here](https://drive.google.com/file/d/1OGHyJrkaVpbrdbmxsDotG-tI3LiKyxuC/view?usp=sharing)
+2. All bib files in ACL anthology with abstracts : **size 172M** [download here](https://drive.google.com/file/d/1dJ-iE85moBv3iYG2LhRLT6KQyVkmllBg/view?usp=sharing)
 2. 🏷️ Raw grobid extraction results on all the ACL anthology pdfs which includes full text and references [TODO]
 3. 💾 CSV file with metadata and full text of the collection for analysis